 She fulfilled a science requirement with a class on molecular gastronomy—the mad scientist side of food—and studied contemporary farming and agriculture with Danielle Berman, an adjunct professor who works as a social science research analyst with the USDA Food and Nutrition Service.
 Frothingham also worked with Durmelat as a research assistant on a paper about couscous.

 Frothingham’s intellectual interest in food made sense to her.
 “Everyone can relate to this so why not talk about it?” she said.

 In addition to taking as many food-related classes as she could, Frothingham also became part of the Georgetown Food Studies Group, organized by Durmelat.
-This collection of students, professors, and others from the university meets monthly for potlucks and conversation about food at Georgetown and in the wider Washington, DC, community.
+This collection of students, professors, and others from the university meets monthly for potlucks and conversations about food at Georgetown and in the wider Washington, DC, community.

 While Frothingham’s major didn’t require a thesis, she decided she’d write one anyway.
 “When you study a language, you want something to show for it,” she said, noting that she might be regretting her decision now that she’s in the final throes of the thesis.

 For her research, Frothingham looked at the use of food to create an identity and focused on France and its robust food culture.
 In 2010, the U.N.
 Educational, Scientific, and Cultural Organization (UNESCO) approved the French gastronomic meal for protection as an “Intangible Cultural Heritage of Humanity.”